KiandaBPM/docs/content/docs/platform/rules/data/find-items.md

      ![Find items - mapping](/images/find-items-table-map.jpg)

-     - **Select a table** - allow you to select a table from within your process which will be populated by mapping.
+     - **Select a table** - allows you to select a table from within your process which will be populated by mapping.
 This is useful when you want to display a lot of data from the datasource.
      - **Existing rows behaviour**:
        -  **Override** - will override any duplicate date therefore will keep the last duplicate inside of the table.
        - **Append** - will add any duplicate data to the table and therefore all occurrence of data will be displayed in the table.